mhalbert/COVID19_SR_BinaryClassification/README.md

 ## Testing

 ### Method 1 (Recommended):
+First, import both the covidxct(https://www.kaggle.com/datasets/hgunraj/covidxct) and pretrained models(https://www.kaggle.com/datasets/ethanlegum/pretrained-models) datasets into the data input section on your kaggle notebook.

-Running cloned git repo in a Kaggle notebook.
+Next, running the following code will clone a git repo in a Kaggle notebook.
 Any personal changes to our scripts can be pushed to your forked repo and git pull-ed on Kaggle.
 ```
    # Kaggle Cell Example: